Term life insurance is the most commonly purchased type of life insurance on the market. That means you have a lot of choices available.

 Before you research term life insurance rates, check out our free needs analysis calculator.

-Just answer three easy questions and you’ll have a good estimate of how much it would really cost to purchase term life insurance.
+Just answer three easy questions and you’ll have a good estimate of how much it would really cost you to purchase term life insurance.

 Not everyone needs $1,000,000 in life insurance coverage.
 Buy what you can afford.